streemtech/docker-postfix/README.md

 The filter has no options and is enabled by setting the value to `on`, `true`, `1`, `default` or `smart`.
 The filter masker will take an educated guess at how to best mask the emails, specifically:

-* It will leave the first and the last letter of the local part (if it's oly one letter, it will get repated)
+* It will leave the first and the last letter of the local part (if the local part is one letter long it gets repeated atht beggining and the end)
 * If the local part is in quotes, it will remove the quotes (Warning: if the email starts with a space, this might look weird in logs)
 * It will replace all the letters inbetween with **ONE** asterisk, even if there are none
 * It will replace everything but a TLD with a star